branka1509/XAIFINANCE/README.md

 ### Folder structure for the financial time series forecasting use case
 * data: containing the time series data use in the project
 * functions: script containing all generated functions
-* scripts: full scripts containing step by step processes of training various DL models and runnding the x-function proposed within this project
+* scripts: full scripts containing the step-by-step process of training various DL models and runnding the X-function proposed within this project

 ## Ressources